SOSIEL/Algorithm-SOSIEL/README.md

 # SOSIEL
 SOSIEL (Self-Organizing Social &amp; Inductive Evolutionary Learning) is an open-source multi-agent algorithm that simulates spatiotemporal complexity of social contexts in which the heterogeneity of knowledge, the need for learning, and the potential for collective action play a significant role.
-The SOSIEL Platform can simulate the cross-generational progression of one or a large number of boundedly-rational agents, each of which is represented by a cognitive architecture that consists of theoretically-grounded cognitive processes and agent-specific and empirically-grounded knowledge.
+SOSIEL can simulate the cross-generational progression of one or a large number of boundedly-rational agents, each of which is represented by a cognitive architecture that consists of theoretically-grounded cognitive processes and agent-specific and empirically-grounded knowledge.
 The agents can interact among themselves and/or with coupled natural (e.g., LANDIS-II) and/or technical systems, learn from their and each other’s experience, create new practices, and make decisions about taking and then take (potentially collective) actions.

-Copyright 2020 Garry Sotnik and Maxim Davidovsky
+Copyright 2020 Garry Sotnik

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.